ASukhanov/liteServer/README.md

 # liteServer
 Very Lightweight Data Object Server.
-The basic principle is similar to an ADO manager.
 It hosts Lite Data Objects (**LDO**, analog of process variables in EPICS) and provides info/set/get/read/subscribe remote access to them using UDP protocol.
 Data encoding is implemented using UBJSON specification, which makes it very fast and efficient.